vpandichi/worldtour_proiect/README.md

 23. Admin page broke again... managed to find a temporary fix, though very sloppy code.
 Separated admin area from user area, added various rules and minor improvements.
 24. AFTER HAVING MANY ISSUES WITH THE LOGIN/REGISTER PAGE WHICH WILL TAKE TOO MUCH TIME TO FIGURE OUT (ALREADY SPENT 3 DAYS ON IT) I HAVE DECIDED TO REORGANIZE THE WHOLE STRUCTURE OF THE WEBSITE AND SEPARATE THE LOGIN PAGE FROM THE REGISTRATION PAGE.
 ALSO, HAVING A VERY MESSY SYNTAX I HAVE DECIDED TO REWRITE EVERYTHING THAT IS PHP RELATED, FROM SCRATCH.
 25. Rewrote login system and registration page, now adding features for logged in users such as change password.
+25. Created login system and registration page, adding change password feature.
+Code is getting big, need to start commenting it out

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x